-Decentralized networks, on the other hand, are composed of many different, often anonymous network participants securing a network by running validators or nodes often all over the world, instead of on a single centralized server.
-When sufficiently decentralized, these networks then cannot be manipulated, muted, or controlled by any single entities, such as bad faith actors or governments.
-These systems tend to offer better security, but can often come with a steep learning curve for new users.
+On the other hand, they are composed of many different, often anonymous network participants securing a network by running validators or nodes often all over the world instead of on a single centralized server.
+When sufficiently decentralised, these networks cannot be manipulated, muted, or controlled by any single entity, such as bad-faith actors or governments.
+These systems tend to offer better security but can often come with a steep learning curve for new users.

-Good examples of centralized crypto exchanges would be Binance or Coinbase, where the company can decide who participates due to regulatory oversight.
-Decentralized exchanges, like THORChain or Sushiswap, maintain an openness so that anyone with a DeFi wallet can participate from anywhere in the world.
+Good examples of centralised crypto exchanges would be Binance or Coinbase, where the company can decide who participates due to regulatory oversight.
+Decentralised exchanges, like THORChain or Sushiswap, maintain an openness so that anyone with a DeFi wallet can participate from anywhere in the world.